dojowahi/ee-on-streamlit/README.md

 The code uses Python APIs and uses the geemap python library developed by [Qiusheng Wu](https://geemap.org/) The code can be replicated and executed on your local machine or any other hyperscaler, but I will be showing how to run it on GCP

+## Objective

+The app uses GEE's Dynaminc World data and merges it with Global building footprint data.
+Uisng the app the suer will choose a state and county in USA for a paticular year.
+The app then analyses Dynamic World data for the chosen year against 2022 and generates an app which displays the new built up area in red.
+You can then use the split-mpa slider to figure out which building were built since the year you chose.
+The area where the red from Dynamic world (left split map) overlaps with the pink from Global building footprint are the structures built.

 ## Requirements

 * Ensure you have a GCP project with APIs for artifact registry, cloud build and cloud run